kentsommer/kentsommer/content/home/about.md

 # Biography

-I am currently a graduate researcher for the Intelligent Systems and Neurobotics Lab at KAIST.
-My research interests include machine learning, computer vision, and mobile robotics.
-I have diverse US and international work experience across the fields of software engineering, robotics, and business intelligence.
+I am currently a Software Engineer at Toyota Research Institute (secondeed to Woven Planet in Tokyo, JP).
+My out of work interests include tinkering with machine learning, computer vision, and mobile robotics projects.
+I have diverse US and international work experience across the fields of software engineering and robotics.